 Not all heroes wear capes – some volunteer

-During the day, Jennifer works as a technical support specialist at Aussie Broadband in Lynbrook.
+During the day, Haylee is a technical support specialist.
 She handles customers’ technical queries and accounts, and also connects with them via social media and live chat.

-Aussie Broadband has a commitment to making our communities better.
+Aussie has a commitment in our new strategy to making our communities better.
 Part of this is our community service leave policy, which also allows for staff to apply for consideration of flexible working arrangements to meet a community service need.
-Jennifer’s story is a perfect example of this in action.
+Haylee’s story is a perfect example of this in action.

 All information contained in this media release, including references to costs, speed, and capability of the Aussie Broadband network, was correct at time of publication, and may have since changed.

 Aussie Broadband is an Australian operated telecommunications company that was formed in 2008 and is based in Morwell Victoria, Australia.

 The company's main focus is nbn® (NBN) subscription plans and bundles to residential homes, small businesses, not-for-profits, corporate/enterprise and managed service providers.

 As a licensed carrier, the company provides these services through a wholesale agreement with NBN Co, a mix of leased backhaul infrastructure from third parties and its own network equipment.